 WARNING!
 HIGH VOLTAGE.
 THIS CIRCUIT MAY CONTAIN LETHAL VOLTAGES.
 DO NOT OPERATE, EVALUATE, OR TEST THIS CIRCUIT, OR BOARD ASSEMBLY, UNLESS YOU ARE A TRAINED PROFESSIONAL, WHO IS QUALIFIED TO HANDLE HIGH VOLTAGE CIRCUITRY.
 BEFORE APPLYING POWER, YOU MUST BE FAMILIAR WITH THE CIRCUITRY AND ALL REQUIRED PRECAUTIONS FOR WORKING WITH HIGH VOLTAGE CIRCUITS.

 This circuit uses the EVAL-CN0218-SDPZ circuit board and the EVAL-SDP-CB1Z System Demonstration Platform (SDP) evaluation board.
 The two boards have 120-pin mating connectors, allowing for the quick setup and evaluation of the circuit’s performance.
-The EVAL-CN0218-SDPZ board contains the circuit to be evaluated, as described in this note, and the SDP evaluation board is used with the CN0218 evaluation software to capture the data from the EVAL-CN0218-SDPZ circuit board.
+The EVAL-CN0218-SDPZ board contains the circuit to be evaluated, as described in this note, and the SDP evaluation board is used with the CN0218 evaluation software to capture the data from the EVAL-CN0218-SDPZ circuit board, displayed below.

 Load the evaluation software by placing the CN0218 evaluation software disc in the CD drive of the PC.
 Using "My Computer," locate the drive that contains the evaluation software disc and open the Readme file.
 Follow the instructions contained in the Readme file for installing and using the evaluation software.